Truth, Transparency, & Trust

 Level of Adjustment, Relative Power, & Benevolent Concern:

 Your listener’s level of adjustment is similar to risk tolerance but requires more than just putting their mind at ease with your clearly defined solutions.
 This takes time and patience, and often more in-depth details to make them feel like they truly have the full picture.
 To do so, create a bridge of relative power by explaining your leadership structure in depth and outlining your motivations for why certain decisions are made.
 Showcase your benevolent concern by illustrating how you serve your clients and the fair processes that you support, live and work by.

 This is where transparency and truth become the real deal breakers.
 Discussing these sorts of insider nuts and bolts may seem like you’re revealing too much.
 You are.
 But that’s what podcasting is all about.
 It’s storytelling at its finest.

 Now that you’re in the podcast space, and you can stop worrying about differentiating yourself from your competitors (that’s a story for another time), it’s time to start finding the similarities with your audience.
 Through a podcast, you are able to personally relate to listeners on shared values, interests and goals.
 As your similarities become evident, your audience realizes you align with their vision and trust blooms.
 Giving your listeners insider information and business transparency is a strong start, but highlighting testimonials and offering value-packed answers is a real testament to your capability.

 Share your expertise, and your generosity and authority will receive major legitimacy points.
 Building your relationship with your audience through consistent, intentional give and take, improves your level of communication.
 Answering or addressing questions from your listeners shows you are listening to their concerns or feedback.
 Remember, you are not just generating content.
 You are building a relationship and eventually trust.

-Not only does it put you in a red shirt and make you more searchable, it is innately designed to build trust: the very root of your company’s success.
+Not only does it make you more searchable and allow you to bring your brand alive in a unique way, it is innately designed to build trust: the very root of your company’s success.